javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-api/article.md

     return responses;
   })
-  // map array of responses into an array of response.json() to read their content .then(responses => Promise.all(responses.map(r => r.json())))
+  // map the array of responses into an array of response.json() to read their content .then(responses => Promise.all(responses.map(r => r.json())))
   // all JSON answers are parsed into the "users" array .then(users => users.forEach(user => alert(user.name)));